My Plantiful Cooking

 Instructions

 • Preparing lemongrass - remove the tough outer layer until you reach the tender inner white core.
+Give it a rough chop before adding it to the food processor.

 • Heat a tablespoon of oil in a large non-stick pan or wok over medium-high heat.
 Arrange in 1 layer, then pan-fry tofu and tempeh for 2-3 minutes on each side or until most sides are golden.
 Set aside.